Hang gliding 1976 part 2

 This page follows Hang gliding 1976 part 1.

 Pliable Moose of Wichita, Kansas, was founded by Gary Osoba, who still flies (in 2019).
+For a development in Britain influenced by this design, see Moonraker 78 in Birdman and Solar Wings of Wiltshire, England.

 See also Semi cylindrical Rogallo in Rogallo wing definitions and diagrams.